wallarm/product-documentation/docs/latest/about-wallarm-waf/api-discovery.md

 **As you have your API structure discovered by Wallarm, you can**:

-* Check [the list of parameters](#params) that can be sent for the selected endpoint.
+* Check [the list of parameters](#params) that are sent for the selected endpoint, including the following information:
+    * Type of data sent in each parameter.
+    * Date and time when parameter information was last updated.
 * [Download](#download-openapi-specification-oas-for-your-api-structure) the discovered structure as `swagger.json` file in the OpenAPI v3 format and compare it with your own API structure description.
 You can discover:
-    * The list of endpoints discovered by Wallarm, but absent in your specification (missing endpoints).
+    * The list of endpoints discovered by Wallarm, but absent in your specification (missing endpoints also known as "Shadow API").
-    * The list of endpoints presented in your specification but not discovered by Wallarm (endpoints that are not in use).
+    * The list of endpoints presented in your specification but not discovered by Wallarm (endpoints that are not in use, also known as "Zombie API").
 * Quickly [create a new rule](#api-structure-and-rules) for any discovered endpoint of API structure.
 * Use [copied URLs](#copyurl) of the discovered endpoints to search for the events related to this endpoint.